fatih/sicp/notes.md

 * We call processes `recursive process` if the process builds up a chain of deferred operations.
 In this case the interpreter needs to track all operations that needs to be track later.
-The longer the chain the more informaiton needs to be maintained.
+The longer the chain the more information needs to be maintained.
 * We cal processes `iterative process` if the process can be described at any point.
 The state at any point can be summarized by a fixed number of state variables
-* IMPORTANT: Both two processes are `recursive procedures`. `Recursive procedure` is about the syntax, means the procedure is refering to itself, however `recursive process` is about how the process evolves.
+* IMPORTANT: Both two processes are `recursive procedures`. `Recursive procedure` is about the syntax, means the procedure is referring to itself, however `recursive process` is about how the process evolves.
 That's why `iterative` process might be seen confusing, but it's not.
+* Another pattern is called `tree recursion` (example would be implementing a straight forward Fibonacci implementation).
+The number of steps required by a tree-recursive process will be proportional to the number of nodes in the three, while the space required will be proportional to the maximum depth for the tree.